Benehiko/pico-ultrasonic-rs/README.md

 The program uses the [`embassy-rs/embassy`](https://github.com/embassy-rs/embassy) packages for the WIFI drivers and GPIO interface.

-Sometimes it's necessary to clone embassy to your machine when developing.
+Sometimes it's necessary to clone embassy to your machine when developing, for example when using the `embassy-usb-logger` package.

 ```shell
 git clone git@github.com:embassy-rs/embassy.git